Valbonne, Alpes-Maritimes tourism & sightseeing

 Likewise, the houses in Valbonne almost all follow the same design and originally had stables and livestock on the ground floor, living accommodation on the first floor, and then a hayloft on the top floor.

 The streets are nicely maintained and lined with lots of stone and pastel painted houses, with exuberant plants adding a colourful touch.
 A few of the houses are now shops and boutiques but mostly they are still 'inhabited' houses.
-Being a grid pattern you are less likely to get lost than in most Provencal villages!
+As the town follows this grid pattern you are less likely to get lost than in most Provencal villages!

 There are numerous small architectural highlights and features in the attractive old town of Valbonne - a fountain here, a sundial there, an ancient doorway...

-The most important buildings to 'break the pattern' in Valbonne are the Chalaisian Abbey Church (just outside the bottom of the old town); an ancient mill (moulin) by the river; and the ancient Church of Valbonne (that predates the official formation of the village).
+The most important buildings to 'break the pattern' in Valbonne are the Abbey Church (just outside the bottom of the old town); an ancient mill (moulin) by the river; and the ancient Church of Valbonne (that predates the official formation of the village).

 After exploring the pretty streets be sure to allow time for a stop in one of the cafes and restaurants in Valbonne old town centre and absorb the atmosphere.
 Outside the upper of the town (towards the extensive parking area) there is also a row of more practical shops such as greengrocers and bakers.